QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

   ```

-In particular, the workflow is to export objects we want to test (`using ExamplePackage`), and test them using Julia's `Test` module.
+In particular, the workflow is to export objects we want to test (`using MyProject`), and test them using Julia's `Test` module.

 The other important text files for now are